Some of my key accomplishments in the last 25 years are a direct result of haven written out my life goals at the age of 30:

 I authored a book—Buy Your Neighbour’s House, a wealth building strategy for buying real estate on your own street—as well as the writing of this book, 100 Life Goals.

 I have been a real estate investor and property manager since 1989.
-The 100 Goals Club was launched in support of the book 100 Life Goals, written and soon to be published in 2018.
+The 100 Goals Club was launched in support of the book 100 Life Goals, written and published in 2018.
+My goal is to develop this into a much larger business.

 My sources of income have included employment income as a Bid and Proposal Manager, tenant rental income as a real estate investor, and band income as a bass playing musician.